 And guess what?

-Today, I've got a 5-ingredient, 5-minute Homemade Chocolate Sauce recipe for you.
+Today, I've got a 5-ingredient, 5-minute, homemade Chocolate Syrup recipe for you!
 It's reminiscent in flavor and consistency to the classic brand that's sold in those famous dark brown bottles and cans...but without any of the crazy ingredients!

 Now this is not a thick fudge sauce, mind you.
-It's a thinner chocolate syrup that you can stir into milk to make chocolate milk or drizzle over ice cream for that perfect banana split.
+It's a thinner syrup that you can stir into milk or drizzle over ice cream for that perfect banana split.

-Over time, we’ve tried a few organic brands of chocolate syrup, but they never tasted quite as good as our old standby.
+Over time, we’ve tried a few organic brands, but they never tasted quite as good as our old standby.
 And they could be quite expensive.

-But this chocolate syrup recipe?
 Not only does it taste better than the original, but it's also economical.
-It's totally cost effective to make in small batches or big batches.
-And best of all, you know exactly what's in it.
+It's totally cost effective to make it in small batches or big batches.

-I love being able to control what goes into my chocolate syrup.
-And you can't get much more straightforward than five simple ingredients!
+I love being able to control what goes into my Chocolate Syrup.
+And you can't get much more straightforward than just FIVE simple ingredients!

 - Water.
 The base.